docker/extensions-sdk/README.md

 ## Documentation

-The documentation is published at https://docker-desktop-extensions.netlify.app/.
+The documentation is published and best viewed at https://docker-desktop-extensions.netlify.app/.

 ## Prerequisites